Closet Atheists: Study Finds Most Non-Believers Fear Social Stigma Of Atheism, Claim To Be Religious

 The duo’s findings stand in contrast to surveys conducted by reputable polling organizations.
 For example, a 2014 Pew survey revealed that the percentage of Americans that responded that they were atheists was just over 3 percent.
 At the same time, 9 percent of adults said they didn’t believe in God, which is the actual definition of atheism.

-A 2016 Gallup poll determined that 10 percent of Americans claiming they did not believe in God.
+A 2016 Gallup poll determined that 10 percent of Americans claimed they did not believe in God.

 But, as Gervais told Vox, he thought the survey results were too low.
 “We shouldn’t expect people to give a stranger over the phone an honest answer to that question,” he said.

-So how to derive a more accurate percentage of atheists among the general American population?
+So, how to derive a more accurate percentage of atheists among the general American population?
 Gervais and Najle, using what is known as the “the unmatched count technique,” sent out surveys to two groups of 2,000 individuals.
 Only one of the groups had the statement “I believe in God” included in their list.”

 The team worked on the assumption that the respondents, who were asked to record all the statements that were true for them, would be fairly equal in number in selecting that they were dog owners and art lovers.
 However, if there was a considerable variance, this would account for those who did not believe in God.